Symmetric operads in abstract symmetric spectra: Derived algebraic geometry over spectra

-In this section we prove that symmetric spectra in a symmetric monoidal model category form a {\it homotopical algebraic context\/} in the sense of To\"en and Vezzosi~\cite{ToenVezzosi:HomotopicalII}, so that one can do derived algebraic geometry over ring spectra.
+In this section, we prove that symmetric spectra in a symmetric monoidal model category form a \emph{homotopical algebraic context} in the sense of To\"en and Vezzosi~\cite{ToenVezzosi:HomotopicalII}, so that one can do derived algebraic geometry over ring spectra.

-\defi A {\it homotopical algebraic context\/} is a model category~$\D$ such that: \begin{enumerate}[(i)] \item \mylabel{item--hac.stable} $\D$ is a proper, pointed, combinatorial symmetric monoidal model category.
+\defi A \emph{homotopical algebraic context} is a model category~$\D$ such that the following conditions are satisfied. \begin{enumerate}[(i)] \item $\D$ is a proper, pointed, combinatorial symmetric monoidal model category.
 The canonical morphism from the homotopy coproduct to the homotopy product of any finite family of objects is a weak equivalence.
-The homotopy category of~$\D$ is additive. \item \mylabel{item--hac.comm} For any commutative monoid~$P$ in~$\D$ the transferred model structure on $\Mod_P(\D)$ exists and is a proper, flat, combinatorial symmetric monoidal model category. \item \mylabel{item--hac.P.Alg} The transferred structure on commutative $P$-algebras and commutative nonunital $P$-algebras exists and is a proper combinatorial model category. \item \mylabel{item--hac.P.Alg.2} Given a weak equivalence $f: E \r F$ in $\Mod_P(\D)$ and a cofibrant commutative $P$-algebra $Q$, $Q \t_P f$ is a weak equivalence in $\Mod_Q(\D)$. \end{enumerate} \xdefi
+The homotopy category of~$\D$ is additive. \item For any commutative monoid~$P$ in~$\D$ the transferred model structure on $\Mod_P(\D)$ exists and is a proper, flat, combinatorial symmetric monoidal model category. \item The transferred structure on commutative $P$-algebras and commutative nonunital $P$-algebras exists and is a proper combinatorial model category. \item Given a weak equivalence $f\colon E \r F$ in $\Mod_P(\D)$ and a cofibrant commutative $P$-algebra $Q$, $Q \t_P f$ is a weak equivalence in $\Mod_Q(\D)$. \end{enumerate} \xdefi

+\rema To\"en and Vezzosi also list Assumption~1.1.0.6 among the properties of a homotopical algebraic context, which demands a t-structure whose positive part (i.e., connective objects) is closed under the derived tensor product.
+Given a homotopical algebraic context in the sense of the previous definition, such a t-structure can be constructed from \emph{any} set of objects by closing it under derived tensor products and homotopy colimits.
+Lurie \cite[Proposition~1.4.4.11]{Lurie:HA} proves the axioms of a t-structure. \xrema

-\theo Suppose $\C$ is a pointed symmetric monoidal model category satisfying \refas{nice.model.category}.
-We fix an admissible model structure on $\Sigma \C$ and consider a commutative monoid~$R \in \Sigma \C$ which is such that $R_1$ is weakly equivalent to $S^1 \t B$, where $S^1$ is a cofibrant representative of $* \sqcup_{1_\C}^h *$, the suspension of the monoidal unit, and $B \in \C$ is any cofibrant object.
-Then the stable positive model structure~$\D := \Mod_R^{\stab,\posi}$ on the category of symmetric $R$-spectra defined in \refth{stable.R} is a homotopical algebraic context, except possibly for the properness of the model categories mentioned above. \xtheo
+\theo Suppose $\C$ is a pointed, nice model category (\refde{nice.model.category}).
+We fix an admissible model structure on $\Sigma \C$ and consider a commutative monoid~$R \in \Sigma \C$ such that $R_1$ is weakly equivalent to $S^1 \t B$, where $S^1$ is a cofibrant representative of $* \sqcup_{1_\C}^h *$, the suspension of the monoidal unit, and $B \in \C$ is any cofibrant object.
+Then the stable positive model structure~$\D := \Mod_R^{\stab,\posi}$ on the category of symmetric $R$-spectra defined in \refth{stable.R.general} is a homotopical algebraic context, except possibly for the properness of the model categories. \xtheo

-\pf \refit{hac.stable}: This is a restatement of \refth{stable.R}.
-The last statement follows from the stability of $\D$, which holds by the assumption on $R_1$.
+\pf \refit{hac.stable}~This is a restatement of \refth{stable.R.general}.
+The last statement follows from the stability of $\D$, which holds by the assumption on $R_1$ and \refpr{stable.R.stable}.